lawrencerowland/lawrencerowland.github.io/index.md

-# Project Portfolio Management
+# Main
 1. TOC
 {:toc}

 ## Purpose

 Simpler deployment of project portfolios.

 ## Objectives
 - Open-source the nuts and bolts of project management.
-- So saving time for portfolio teams to focus on the contextual, cultural and person aspects of the business.
+- So save time for leads to focus on contextual, cultural and people aspects of the business.

 ## Where to go for what

 This site is a general guide to a more detailed code and documentation library.
 Start with the guides unless you know exactly what you want.